 You are encouraged to contact your priest and begin formal marriage preparation as soon as you make a decision to marry.
 As a minimum requirement you must contact the priest and begin your preparation at least six months before the proposed wedding date.

 This is not intended as a “Waiting Period” but rather one of preparation.
 Therefore the process of such preparation should begin at the first meeting with the priest.
 Concern with the immediate preparation for the wedding itself can make it difficult for the couple to benefit fully from the preparation itself.
 Thus it is highly desirable for the couple to complete all the steps of preparation at least two months before the wedding date.

 PMI/FOCCUS” During the preparation period, the Priest or Deacon helping the couple will provide what is called the Pre-Marital Inventory and/or PMI/FOCCUS.
 Each of these programs aids the couple examining mutual feelings and expectations marriage.
 Through these programs, the couple develops a mature and solid relationship necessary for marriage.It is to be noted that the priest helping the couple may determine there is a question regarding the couple’s readiness for marriage.
 He may refer the couple to a professional for evaluation and assessment.

 Persons under the age of 19 who wish to marry will be asked to receive individual evaluative counseling before the marriage can be arranged.

 Besides the PMI/FOCCUS Program, the couple attends the following Preparation Program:

 Please contact the parish secretary at (951) 674-6881, x 228 to arrange your wedding date.
 Stipend fees are as follows:

-Wedding ceremonies are scheduled on Saturdays at 12:00 P.M.
+Wedding ceremonies are scheduled on first and fourth Saturday’s of the month at 12:00 P.M. or 2:00 P.M.
 Due to the variety of parish activities, scheduling at other times on Saturdays is not possible.

 Church Wedding Coordinator